Want to shred lettuce like a pro? It’s easier than you might think.

 Removing the core from the lettuce head makes it much easier to shred the leaves.

 Start by giving the bottom of the head a solid whack against the kitchen counter.
 Loosen the core by wiggling the stem end, and then smack it on the counter again.
-The core should pull out, leaving the rest of the head intact.

-If you're prepping romaine lettuce heads, cut around the bottom of the stem with a paring knife.
 Angle the blade up and around the core in a complete circle.
 Ease the core out by twisting and pulling the stem.

-Kitchen Pro Tip: Packaged romaine hearts are already trimmed down to their inner leaves, and that saves prep time.
+Tip: Packaged romaine hearts are already trimmed down to their inner leaves, and that saves prep time.

-Check, Wash and Drain
+Check, Wash, and Drain

-Once the lettuce core is out, ruffle back the leaves, and check for damage or debris.
 When the head passes your inspection, immerse it in a bowl of cold water.
 Gently swish, and then let it soak for 10 minutes.

 Place the clean head in a colander, cover with a dish towel, and shake the lettuce until it's dry.

-Kitchen Pro Tip: Save lettuce-drying time by letting a salad spinner do the work.
+Tip: Save lettuce-drying time by letting a salad spinner do the work.

-3 Easy Ways to Shred Lettuce
+The Best Ways to Shred Lettuce

 1. Slice With a Sharp Knife